 Our monthly survey is conducted in the first week of each month with the highest fixed deposit rate with a tenure of between 3 to 18 months with a maximum deposit of $75,000 collected as data.
 We assume the depositor is depositing fresh funds and doesn't have any privilege or preferred relationship with the bank or finance company.
 Participating banks and finance companies where our data is collected from in Singapore include DBS or POSB, OCBC, UOB, CIMB, Maybank, RHB, HSBC, Standard Chartered Bank, Citibank, Bank of China, ICBC, State Bank of India, ICICI, Bank of East Asia, Singapura Finance, Singapore Investments & Finance and Hong Leong Finance.

-Depositors are usually only interested in the highest fixed deposit rates in between 3 to 18 months with shorter tenures having too low returns and longer tenures requiring too long commitment.
-Banks and finance companies are aware of this and usually reserved their highest fixed deposit promotional rates for 3 to 18 months tenure.
+We collect fixed deposit rates data of various banks and finance companies between 3 to 18 months tenure.
+This is due to the fact that depositors are usually only interested in the highest fixed deposit rates in between 3 to 18 months with shorter tenures having too low returns and longer tenures requiring too long commitment.
+Banks and finance companies are also aware of this and usually reserved their highest fixed deposit promotional rates for 3 to 18 months tenure.

 However, different banks or finance companies prefer to use different tenures for their highest fixed deposit promotional rates with some of them preferring odd tenures that are neither 3 or 6 or 12 months tenure (MAS data collection points).
 Through collecting data which consists of the highest fixed deposit rates for each bank or finance company from 3 to 18 months tenure, we can get a more accurate portrayal of the fixed deposit interest rate environment as no data from odd months will be left out.